 Careful consideration will be taken to maintain patient's confidentially.
 After consent is provided, an anonymous code will be assigned to each patient.
-Some patient details, such as CHI number, age, gender and time of diagnosis, will need to be accessed by the research team, these details will be stored alongside patient code in a password-protected document.
+Some patient details, such as the Community Health Index (CHI) number, age, gender and time of diagnosis, will need to be accessed by the research team.
+These details will be stored alongside patient code in a password-protected document.

 At the end of the study, a lay summary of results will be provided to patients who have expressed a further interest.
 Project results will be made publicly available on the Open Science Framework (https://osf.io/bxnqs/) within 3 months after study end date (30 June 2020).
-Alongside this, we plan to publish the results of this protocol will be published in a peer-reviewed journal and presented at academic conferences.
+Alongside this, we plan to publish the results of this protocol in a peer-reviewed journal and at academic conferences.

 Contributors Each author has contributed significantly one or more aspects of the study.
 All authors contributed to study development and design.
 RDM, SR and AGM were involved in implementation of study protocol and analysis design.
-All authors contributed to data acquisition for MCI and AD, with SP and MH leading patient recruitment.
+All authors contributed to data acquisition for mild cognitive impairment and alzheimer's disease cases, with SP and MH leading patient recruitment.
 AGM and SR were involved in data acquisition for HC.
 AGM and RDM drafted the manuscript and all authors provided critical revisions and approved the final version.

-Funding This research is funded by the Dunhill Medical Trust Research Project Grant awarded to Prof Robert McIntosh (RPGF1810\86).
+Funding This research is funded by the Dunhill Medical Trust Research Project Grant awarded to Prof Robert McIntosh & Dr Stephanie Rossit (RPGF1810\86).